SSWConsulting/SSW.Rules.Content/rules/printers-do-you-install-your-printers-with-group-policy/rule.md

 ---

-It is important install your printers automatically to all clients that logon to the domain.
+It is important install your printers automatically to all clients that log on to the domain.

 <!--endintro-->